Undergraduate University Honors Office and Honor Societies

 The W.E.B.
 DuBois Honor Society, established in 1991, is named for the black scholar, editor, and author of The Souls of Black Folk, who set high standards for educating African-Americans in the late nineteenth and twentieth centuries.
 The purpose of the W.E.B.
 DuBois Honor Society is to honor the memory of the outstanding educator, Dr. W.E.B.
 DuBois, by promoting the pursuit of academic excellence in all fields of higher education, engaging the community of scholars in service to others, and recognizing the outstanding achievements of the society's members.
 The DuBois Society supports, guides, and encourages member involvement in other leadership and honorary organizations at Florida State University.
 Membership is open to all full-time undergraduate students of sound character who have achieved a 3.3 cumulative GPA at Florida State University, are in the top twenty percent of his/her class, and have earned at least thirty semester hours at this University.
 Letters of invitation will be sent to eligible students at least once each academic year.
 Transfer students and seniors will be considered for membership on an individual basis.
 For more information, contact the Undergraduate Studies Dean's Office, (850) 644-2740, or the Center for Academic Retention and Enhancement, (850) 644-9699.

-The Oscar Arias Sanchez Hispanic Honor Society (OASHHS) was formed in the Fall term of 1992 to recognize academic excellence among students of Hispanic heritage and those interested in Hispanic/Latino culture.
-The OASHHS is a multicultural, scholastic/leadership society that promotes participation in and collaboration with other campus organizations, honors societies, and service organizations that serve the Tallahassee community.
-Membership into the OASHHS shall be granted to those sophomores, juniors, seniors, and transfer students who have attained a 3.3 GPA or above and who have fulfilled the event requirements for two consecutive semesters.
+The Hispanic Honor Society was formed in the Fall term of 1992 to recognize academic excellence among students of Hispanic heritage and those interested in Hispanic/Latino culture.
+It is a multicultural, scholastic/leadership society that promotes participation in and collaboration with other campus organizations, honors societies, and service organizations that serve the Tallahassee community.
+Membership into the Hispanic Honor Society shall be granted to those sophomores, juniors, seniors, and transfer students who have attained a 3.3 GPA or above and who have fulfilled the event requirements for two consecutive semesters.
 Letters of invitation will be sent out to eligible students during the Fall semester of each academic year.
-To become a member of this organization, contact Undergraduate Studies Dean's Office, (850) 644-2740, or The Center for Retention and Enhancement, (850) 644-9699.
+To become a member of this organization, contact Undergraduate Studies Dean's Office, (850) 644-2740.

 Garnet and Gold Key, founded in 1924, is the oldest leadership honorary society on the FSU campus.
 The society was formed to recognize the spirit of service, leadership, and loyalty.
 The society's annual activities now include Torch Night, which recognizes the top one hundred incoming freshmen and the conferral of The Ross Oglesby Award, given to one outstanding faculty or staff member who has dedicated ten years of service to the University, its students, and various community service projects.
 Juniors and seniors are able to apply twice a year for membership.
 Membership is granted on the basis of outstanding academic achievement and a diversified leadership experience.
 For more information please visit https://nolecentral.dsa.fsu.edu/organization/GGK or e-mail cfilar@fsu.edu.